-The Agency has implemented GASB Statement No. 87, Leases, which resulted in lease receivables recorded for long-term lease contracts.
+The Agency complies with GASB Statement No. 87, Leases, which requires lease receivables to be recorded for long-term lease contracts.
 Lease receivables equal the present value of the payments expected to be received during the lease term, reduced by any provisions for estimated uncollectible amounts.
 The lease receivable is offset by a deferred inflow of resources which is equal to the amount of the lease receivable plus any lease payments related to future periods, less any lease incentives paid to, or on behalf of, the lessee at or before the commencement of the lease term.
 See Note 5.